-To simplify this process, this motherboard has complied with the Plug and Play (PNP) specification which was developed to allow automatic system configuration whenever a PNP-compliant card is added to the system.
+To simplify this process this motherboard has complied with the Plug and Play (PNP) specification which was developed to allow automatic system configuration whenever a PNP-compliant card is added to the system.
 For PNP cards, IRQs are assigned automatically from those available.

 If the system has both Legacy and PNP ISA cards installed, IRQs are assigned to PNP cards from those not used by Legacy cards.
 The PCI and PNP configuration of the BIOS setup utility can be used to indicate which IRQs are being used by Legacy cards.
-For older Legacy cards that do not work with the BIOS, you can contact your vendor for an ISA Configuration Utility.
+For older Legacy cards that does not work with the BIOS, you can contact your vendor for an ISA Configuration Utility.

 An IRQ number is automatically assigned to PCI expansion cards after those used by Legacy and PNP ISA cards.
-In the PCI bus design, the BIOS automatically assigns an IRQ to PCI cards that require an IRQ.
+In the PCI bus design, the BIOS automatically assigns an IRQ to a PCI slot that has a card in it that requires an IRQ.
 To install a PCI card, you need to set something called the INT (interrupt) assignment.
 Since all the PCI slots on this motherboard use an INTA #, be sure that the jumpers on your PCI cards are set to INT A.